 In recent years, sand hydroponics had given way to lighter media like Rockwool and coco coir – and different methods like deep water culture and the nutrient film technique.

-But the fact remained, that sand hydroponics worked very well until it was displaced by the convenience of other methods and media…that convenience being made possible by cheap energy.
+But the fact remained, that sand hydroponics worked very well until it was displaced by the convenience of other methods and media…that convenience made possible by cheap energy.

 The cheap energy also provided most of the inorganic salts that are used to manufacture plant nutrients.